 Sowing and planting

 - Whilst it is possible to grow sweet potatoes from seed potatoes, results can be a bit hit and miss.
-Your best bet will be to buy slips from a seed company.
+Your best bet is to buy slips from a seed company.
 These are young vine shoots.
 Alternatively, you can buy rooted plugs if you can find them.

 - Pop your slips into small pots as early in the year as possible (February or March), water them well, and leave them on a warm, sunny windowsill to root.